Czino/inputs-outputs-functions/Marrubium vulgare - White horehound.md

 ---
 aliases: White horehound
 ---
-White horehound (Marrubium vulgare) is an aromatic perennial herb native to Europe, including the [[Mediterranean]] region, long used as a cough remedy and to flavor ale and herbal liqueurs.
+White horehound (Marrubium vulgare) is an aromatic perennial herb native to [[Europe]], including the [[Mediterranean]] region, long used as a cough remedy and to flavor ale and herbal liqueurs.

 ## Inputs
 - [[Hardiness zone 3]][^1]